 A

-Algae Stain: A form of roof discoloration caused by algae.
+Algae Stain: Roof discoloration caused by algae.
 Often misidentified as fungal growth.
-It's also called algae discoloration.

-ARMA: ARMA is the Asphalt Roofing Manufacturers Association which is a trade organization representing asphalt roofing manufacturers in North America.
+ARMA: The Asphalt Roofing Manufacturers Association — a trade organization representing asphalt roofing manufacturers in North America.

-ASTM International: An organization focused on the development of consensus standards, testing procedures, and specifications.
+ASTM International: An organization focused on consensus standards, testing procedures, and specifications.

 Asphalt: A bituminous waterproof material applied to roofing products during the manufacturing process.

-Asphalt Primer: A thin liquid bitumen used to enhance the adhesion of self-adhering membranes and to absorb dust.
+Asphalt Primer: A thin liquid bitumen used to make self-adhering membranes stickier, and to absorb dust.

-Asphalt Roofing Cement: An asphalt-based adhesive used for bonding roofing materials.
-Also known as flashing cement or mastic; should comply with ASTM D4586 (Asbestos-Free).
+Asphalt Roofing Cement: An asphalt-based adhesive used to bond roofing materials.
+Also known as flashing cement or mastic.
+Should comply with ASTM D4586 (Asbestos-Free).

-Architectural Shingles: Also known as laminated shingles, these are shingles that have multiple layers to create added thickness and visual depth.
+Architectural Shingles: Also known as laminated shingles.
+These shingles have many layers to create added thickness and visual depth.

 B

-Back Coating: Fine mineral particles are applied to the back side of shingles to prevent sticking.
+Back Coating: Also see Talc.
+Fine mineral particles applied to shingles to prevent sticking.

-Base Flashing: The part of the flashing attached to or resting on the roof deck, which directs water onto the roof covering.
+Base Flashing: The part of the flashing attached to or resting on the roof deck.
+Directs water onto the roof covering.

 Base Ply Sheet: A product designed to be the base or middle layer in a self-adhering roll roofing system for residential use.